cpfiffer/microstructure.exchange/index.md

 {% include upcoming-speaker.html %}

-**Abstract**: Closing auction volume is steadily increasing on NYSE and Nasdaq, and now represents over 10% of trading volume.
-The NYSE closing auction design is highly advantageous to NYSE floor brokers, who have near-exclusive access to the auction from 3:50 pm to 4:00 pm.
-We show that closing auction quality, as measured by the accuracy of closing auction information feeds and efficiency of closing prices, is significantly worse on NYSE.
-However, closing auction market quality generally improved when NYSE halted floor trading during the COVID-19 pandemic.
-We use "triple-witching" days and portfolio-rebalancing days as instruments for auction interest to further show that NYSE closing auction quality is less resilient to liquidity demand shocks.

 ## Calendar

 Seminars will take place on Tuesdays.
 Times may vary to accomodate a broader global audience and to meet the speaker's schedule.